tdda/tdda/doc/source/rexpy-regex.md

   Discard first line, as a header.

 * `-?`, `--help`
-  Print this usage information and exit (without error)
+  Print this usage information and exit (without error).

 * `-g`, `--group`
   Generate capture groups for each variable fragment